alex-mcgovern/aria/README.md

 - CLI-based interface with both interactive and command execution modes
 - Built with Rust for performance and reliability
-- Supports various AI providers for code generation and editing
 - Integrated tool functions for file operations and command execution:
   - Reading and writing files
   - Listing files and directory structures